Typescript sdk

 Examples:

-# Add a template
+# Add a project template

-inkeep add weather-project
+inkeep add --project activities-planner

-# Add template to specific path
+# Add project template to specific path

-inkeep add weather-project --target-path ./src/templates
+inkeep add --project activities-planner --target-path ./examples

 # Using specific config file